JakeHumphries/gymshark-orders-api/README.md

 run `npm install` then run `npm run start`

+if you wish you can also run `docker-compose up` to initialize a dockerized version of the app.

 ## Calling endpoints

 to get a pack breakdown you can send a GET request to `http://localhost:3000/get-pack-breakdown/{orderquantity}`